oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    Do one of the following:

-   - Option 1 (recommended), set up access to an existing WebLogic image in in the [Oracle Container Registry](http://container-registry.oracle.com):
+   - Option 1 (recommended), set up access to an existing WebLogic image in the [Oracle Container Registry](http://container-registry.oracle.com):

      {{%expand "Click here for details." %}}